‘I remember my training supervisor asking me if I’d read Melanie Klein. I said I hadn’t …

 ‘Convictions are more dangerous foes of truth than lies.’
 (Friedrich Nietzsche)

-All rights reserved © Copyright Glenn Nichols 2020.
+All rights reserved © Copyright Glenn Nicholls 2020.
 Unauthorized use and/or duplication of this material without express and written permission from the author of this post is strictly prohibited.